peterawe/CMScaller/README.md

-**`CMScaller`: stroma-independent consensus molecular subtyping of colorectal cancer pre-clinical models.**
+**`CMScaller`: an R package for consensus molecular subtyping of colorectal cancer pre-clinical models**

-The *CMScaller* package provides Consensus Molecular Subtype (CMS) classification of colorectal cancer pre-clinical models [Guinney 2015; Eide 2017].
+The `CMScaller` package provides Consensus Molecular Subtype (CMS) classification of colorectal cancer pre-clinical models [Guinney 2015; Eide 2017].
 A small ensembl of functions for evaluating and visualizing results is also included.
 The core algorithm is *[Nearest Template Prediction (NTP)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0015543)* algorithm proposed by Yujin Hoshida [Hoshida 2010].
 See accompagnying vignette for further details.

 **Install**